USPTA ELITE PROFESSIONAL

 PhD RESEARCHER AT WASEDA UNIVERSITY

-For four years in Japan, I have trained junior players to the highest rankings of the
+For five years in Japan, I have trained junior players to the highest rankings of the

 All Japan Championships, Kanto Championships, All Japan High School tournaments, ITF tournaments